Stable Audio Open: Free Model Released for Local Execution

 python ./stable-audio-tools/run_gradio.py --pretrained-name stabilityai/stable-audio-open-1.0

-Step 3: Access Demo
+Step 3: Access the Demo

 Demo Screen